TSB logo

 TSB’s affordability calculation takes a step more than most contractor-friendly lenders’ criteria.
 Rather than work off the day rate on the contract, advisors must first work out the average day rate from the last 12 months.
 Or, where there’s an extension promise, incorporate the future day rate.

-Once they have that average day rate figure, they can then work out the amount for mortgage affordability purposes as follows:
+Once they have that average day rate figure, they can then work out the amount for mortgage affordability purposes thus:

 • Average day rate (£) x 5 days (per week) x 46 weeks (per year)